North Little Rock apartment fire leaves 3 dead

 "I don't know anything about any assistance they can give. ...
 I would hope they would allow them to stay in another apartment that is already empty," Caldwell said.

-Ohio-based Millennia Housing Management, which oversees the complex, did not immediately return a call from the Arkansas Democrat-Gazette.
+Valerie Jerome, a spokesman for Ohio-based The Millennia Companies, which oversees the complex, provided the following statement:

+"This is a difficult time for the Shorter College Gardens community.
+We are deeply saddened by the loss of life and are working together to respond to this tragedy.

+"Currently, the property management and leadership teams are engaged and cooperating with officials as they continue their assessment of the incident, as there are protocols that must be followed.